yashsgajjalwar/Debales-Ai/README.md

 ## Contact

-For questions or feedback, please reach out to [Saransh Bangar](https://www.saransh-bangar.xyz/)
+For questions or feedback, please reach out to [Yash.S.Gajjalwar](yashgajjalwar@gmail.com)